 We can divide those who begin to learn Java into three main categories:

 How do we look for the answerThe question “how long does it take to learn Java” is kind of tricky.
 We split it into more specific sub-questions and answer them here.
-To be more precise, we used interviews with CodeGym students, open sources, and the statistics from the Survey that happened at the end of 2019.
+To be more precise, we used interviews with CodeGym students, open sources, and the statistics from the Survey.
 That Survey was about Java learning processes and searching for that first job.
 It was conducted by one of the local CodeGym units.
 Survey participants were CodeGym students of level 30 and above, who’ve found that first Java-related job or took part in a Java Internship.

 What does “To know Java” mean?The most accurate, albeit very general answer to this question would be “be able to solve the problem using Java.”
 Such a problem may be the goal of “passing an exam” or “getting a job”.
 Or it can be a technical task, either a big one “to create my own project good enough for Play Market”, for example, or a small one such as “understand how to write code that does what you need.”
 Of course, your problems will change over time.
 After getting your first job, you will need to grow into positions (for example, from Java Junior Developer to Java Middle/Senior Developer).
 The first coding task is followed by the second one.
 Further, when you do it, some new goals will appear.
 Let’s turn back to our question.
 What themes should you know to write “I know Java” down in your CV?
 Java students usually learn the next topics:

 - Core Java + DataBases or